The Minimum Viable Product

 Related Terms: MVF (Minimum Viable Feature; MMP (Minimum Marketable Product); MMF (Minimum Marketable Feature)

 Coined by Frank Robinson in 2001, and popularised by Eric Ries through his book Lean Startup, the MVP has become a pillar of high-performing product teams all over the world.
-And yet, as a term, it's still commonly mis-understood and frequently misused.
+And yet, as a term, it's still commonly misunderstood and frequently misused, resulting in confusion.

 So what is the MVP?
-Here’s Eric Ries’s definition:
+Let's start with Eric Ries’s definition:

 "That version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort."